kirull1/videocloud/memory-bank/techContext.md

   - Support for multiple formats (MP4, HLS, DASH)
   - Quality variants (720p, 480p, 360p)
   - Client-side quality switching without interrupting playback
+- Enhanced the VideoPlayer component with advanced features:
+  - Custom playback controls with modern UI
+  - Progress bar with seek functionality
+  - Volume control with mute toggle
+  - Playback speed adjustment (0.25x to 2x)
+  - Fullscreen mode with proper scaling
+  - Picture-in-Picture support
+  - Keyboard shortcuts for all controls
+  - Auto-hiding controls during playback
+  - Responsive design for all screen sizes
+- Implemented content organization features:
+  - Category and tag entities with proper database relationships
+  - One-to-many relationship between categories and videos
+  - Many-to-many relationship between tags and videos
+  - Category and tag display on video cards and detail pages
+  - Filtering by categories and tags on the home page
+  - Responsive filter UI with horizontal scrolling on mobile
+  - Visual feedback for selected filters
+  - Consistent styling for categories and tags
+- Implemented advanced search functionality:
+  - Created dedicated search page with comprehensive filtering
+  - Added search query parameter support in the router
+  - Implemented search functionality in the header across all pages
+  - Enhanced the search results display with category and tag filters
+  - Added empty state handling with helpful suggestions
+  - Implemented loading state and error handling for search operations
+  - Ensured responsive design for all screen sizes
+  - Integrated with existing category and tag filtering
 - Need to implement proper testing for all new features
 - Need to add proper documentation for all new features
 - Need to implement proper security measures for all new features